domesticatedviking/TextyMcSpeechy/README.md

 3. Check whether docker is installed on your system by running `docker --version`.
 If it is installed skip to step 5.
 4. You can install Docker using the instructions here: https://docs.docker.com/engine/install/
 5. You will need the NVIDIA Container toolkit to enable GPU access within docker containers.  https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/install-guide.html
 6. Clone this repo and switch to the docker-dev branch.
-This will do both things:
+The command below will accomplish both:
 ```
 git clone -b docker-dev https://github.com/domesticatedviking/TextyMcSpeechy
 ```